-We have an Educational Psychologist who supports children or young people who are experiencing problems within their educational setting with the aim of enhancing their learning.
+As a school we fund a limited number of hours with an Educational Psychologist who supports children or young people who are experiencing problems within our educational setting with the aim of enhancing their learning.
 Areas of need may include social and emotional or learning difficulties.
 Work is usually with individual children and includes advising and liaising with teachers, parents and other professionals.

 The Educational Psychologist offers a wide range of appropriate interventions, such as learning programmes and collaborative work with teachers or parents.
-They also provide in-service training for teachers and other professionals on issues such as behaviour and stress management as well as approaches to prevent difficulties within a nurturing environment.
+They also provide in-service training for teachers and other professionals on issues such as social, emotional and mental health needs including stress and anxiety management.

-Speech and Language Therapists Amy Straughan & Charlotte Deykin
+Speech and Language Therapists

+Amy Straughan & Charlotte Deykin

-In addition to the NHS Speech and Language Therapy service which all schools can access, we have two of our own additional Speech and Language Therapists who support the speech, language and communication needs of all children in school.
-Our therapists assess and review pupils with identified speech, language and communication needs, provide in-service training for staff to deliver a range of interventions and offer support to parents.
+In addition to the NHS Speech and Language Therapy service which all schools can access, we fund two additional Speech and Language Therapists who support the speech, language and communication needs of all children in school.
+Our therapists, who work in school fortnightly, assess and review pupils with identified speech, language and communication needs, provide in-service training for staff to deliver a range of interventions and offer support to parents.